phpMv/ubiquity/.github/ISSUE_TEMPLATE/Bug_report.md

 i.e. [Router] Route requirement should allow to set an integer url parameter

-[part] is one of [Views,Controllers,ORM,Router,REST,Config,Git,SEO,UbiquityMyAdmin]
+[part] is one of [Views,Controllers,ORM,Router,REST,Config,Git,SEO,Cache,UbiquityMyAdmin]

 ### Steps